 COUNTRY UNIVERSITY PROFESSOR IN CHARGE NR.
-OF STUDENTS TEACHING LANGUAGE FRANCE Université Grenoble Alpes T. Mertzimekis 2 FR/EN GERMANY Rheinische Friedrich-Wilhelms- Universität Bonn T. Mertzimekis 6 EN/DE ITALY Università degli Studi di Milano T. Mertzimekis 1 IT/EN POLAND University of Zielona Góra T. Mertzimekis 2 EN/PL FRANCE Université de Lille A. Papathanassiou 2 FR/EN

-The prerequisites for participation of undergraduate students in the Erasmus+ program are (a) enrollment in at least the 2nd year of study at the time of submission of the application and (b) successful completion of at least eight (8) courses and two (2) laboratories.
-Students in their final year of study and students who have completed the four years of study are eligible to participate only if they have sufficient number of courses corresponding to at least 30 ECTS (see Appendix), to ensure a greater choice of courses from the University's curriculum and corespondingly their recognition by NKUA.
+OF STUDENTS TEACHING LANGUAGE FRANCE Université Grenoble Alpes T. Mertzimekis 2 FR/EN FRANCE Université Clermont Auvergne T. Mertzimekis 3 FR FRANCE Université de Lille A. Papathanassiou 2 FR/EN GERMANY Rheinische Friedrich-Wilhelms- Universität Bonn T. Mertzimekis 2 EN/DE ITALY Università degli Studi di Milano T. Mertzimekis 1 IT/EN ITALY Università degli Studi di Bari Aldo Moro K. Theofilatos 4 IT ITALY Università degli Studi di Milano-Bicocca K. Theofilatos 4 IT POLAND University of Zielona Góra T. Mertzimekis 2 EN/PL POLAND Jagiellonian University K. Gazeas 4 PL/EN year of study and students who have completed the four years of study are eligible to participate only if they have sufficient number of courses corresponding to at least 30 ECTS (see Appendix), to ensure a greater choice of courses from the University's curriculum and correspondingly their recognition by NKUA.
 A proficiency certificate in the language of instruction of the host University, at least at a B2 level according to the language proficiency scale of the Common European Framework of Reference for Languages of the Council of Europe, is required.
 More information is available on the Erasmus+ website: en.interel.uoa.gr/erasmus.html.